 8. Being strict about how candidates can apply

 The more applicants the better.
 So, you don't want to bar anyone from submitting an application.
 That means accepting applicants who apply in store, online, or even via text message.

 Keeping track of applications pouring in from all different directions might sound overwhelming, but with an applicant tracking system, you can stay organized and reap other benefits like posting to multiple job boards at once.

 The importance of optimizing your job listings

-There’s a lot of steps that go into creating the ideal QSR job listing.
+There are a lot of steps that go into creating the ideal QSR job listing.
 It needs to be searchable, scannable, personalized, and exciting.
 Check your open listings against the list above to ensure you're optimizing for applicants' eyes.
+Our free job description checklist makes it easy to cross-check each new job listing.
 And once your job listing is ready to go, learn how to promote it for extra reach.